-The Company and PLand applied and obtained the approval of the merger from the Securities and Exchange Commission (SEC) on March 10, 2021.
-The merger took effect on April 1, 2020, which is the first day of the month immediately following the SEC approval.
+The Company and PLand obtained the approval of the merger from the Securities and Exchange Commission (SEC) on March 10, 2021.
+Following the provision of the Articles of Merger, the effective date of the merger took effect on April 1, 2021, which is the first day of the month following the date of the SEC approval.